4idrossifenil-etanammide/Dixit/README.md

 ---

 To obtain:
-1. The dataset used for fine tuning the models
+1. The dataset used to fine tuning the models
 2. The online data on which the preliminary experiments were performed
 3. The COCO dataset
 4. The weights for the trained models